 1969 – 1994

-The brand logo completely replicated the visual mark of the parent company.
+The brand logo was a complete replica of the parent company’s visual mark.
 And even after Chrysler replaced it in ’80, Plymouth continued to use variations of it until 1996.
-They came up with their name for the logo – Pentastar because it represents a star inscribed in a pentagon.
+They chose the name Pentastar for the logo because it represents a star inscribed in a pentagon.

 The image looks like this:

-As the original sign, created by Chrysler director Lynn Townsend, represented all the company-owned brands, the Plymouth logo showed that the brand is one of them.
-The rising star underscores the rise of the brand, which ranks third in U.S. sales and sells 700,000 cars a year.
+As the original sign, created by Chrysler director Lynn Townsend, represented all the company-owned brands, the Plymouth logo indicated that Plymouth was one of them.
+The rising star underscores the brand’s rise, which ranks third in U.S. sales and sells 700,000 cars a year.

-The element embodies the perfection of engineering and shows the technical ideal and perfection of machine parts.
-At the same time, no font was used in the emblem to be understandable for customers from different countries.
+The element embodies the perfection of engineering and the technical ideal of machine parts.
+At the same time, no font was used in the emblem to ensure it was understandable to customers from different countries.

 1985 – 1994

-In 1985, Chrysler began cooperation with the Japanese corporation, and based on losing its position brand, Plymouth produced Asian models Champ and Colt.
+In 1985, Chrysler began a cooperation with the Japanese corporation, and due to losing its position as a brand, Plymouth produced Asian models, the Champ and Colt.

-Therefore, the logo of the brand revives.
+Therefore, the brand’s logo revives.
 A division identity is added to the Pentastar.
-The symbol is placed on a blue rectangle with: Plymouth added at the bottom.
+The symbol is placed on a blue rectangle, with “Plymouth” added at the bottom.
 The emblem resembles road maintenance signs, hinting at the transformation of cars and joint Chrysler and Mitsubishi models.

 1994 – 1996